blinkenlichten/simple-gui-crawler/README.md

 Pushing "Stop" butting will pause the crawler while preserving it's current tasks in memory, pushing "Start" button again will either continue previouslly paused task or clear everything and start new tasks of the Web crawler if the user has modified target URL in the GUI input line field.
+There is a limit on maximum HTML pages to be scanned, but the program will excess this value little bit before it stops, such behavior is a result of avoiding a bottleneck with a single mutual exclusion for all threads that'd synchronize them before they reach the limit.
+So, the limit is "fuzzy".

 # Compilation
 The project consists of main test03-v03/CMakeLists.txt file that makes the webgrepGUI Qt5 GUI application